serapath/economy/README.md

   * balance sheet shortening (e.g. paying back a loan)
   * exchanging asset positions (e.g. investing)
   * exchanging liabilities/equity (e.g. a creditor converting into a shareholder)

+The right side of a balance sheet is traditionally roughly divided into `equity` and `liabilities`, but all listet positions are in some ways very similar.
+* `priority` (defines who receives liquidation money first in case of insolvency)
+* `return` (called "interest" in case of liabilities and "dividends" in case of equity)
+* `voting rights` (usually just for equity, but contract law allows for all kinds of constructions)
+* `constraints` (how flexible and "for sure" can the position be sold/liquidated)

 ```js
   var economy = require('economy');